If there’s one thing we’ve learned after years of publishing apps to the app store, it’s this:

 8) Make It Easy To Spread The Word

-Apps don’t go viral because of algorithms.
+Great mobile apps don’t go viral because of algorithms.

-Apps go viral because people can’t stop talking about them.
+Great mobile apps go viral because people can’t stop talking about them.

 Prior to launch, you want to not only build relationships with the media but also with people who would use your app.
 You can do this by being active in various forums online, Facebook groups or blogs.